 Many of our competitors have significantly greater financial, manufacturing, marketing and drug development resources than we do.
 Large pharmaceutical companies, in particular, have extensive experience in clinical testing and in obtaining regulatory approvals for drugs.
 These companies also have significantly greater research and marketing capabilities than we do.
-If our competitors market products that are more effective, safer or less expensive than our future therapeutic candidates, if any, we may not achieve commercial success.
+If our competitors market products that are more effective, safer or less expensive than our future therapeutic candidates, if any, or that reach the market sooner than our future therapeutic candidates, if any, we may not achieve commercial success.